ddnexus/pagy/README.md

 ### Straightforward Code

 - Pagy has a very slim core code of just ~100 line of simple ruby, organized in 3 flat modules very easy to understand and use _(see [more...](https://ddnexus.github.io/pagy/api))_
-- Pagy has a quite fat set of optional extras that you can explicitly require for very efficient and modular customization _(see [extras](https://ddnexus.github.io/extras.md))_
+- It has a quite fat set of optional extras that you can explicitly require for very efficient and modular customization _(see [extras](https://ddnexus.github.io/extras.md))_
-- No dependencies: it produces its own HTML, URLs, pluralization and interpolation with its own specialized and fast code _(see [why...](https://ddnexus.github.io/pagy/index#specialized-code-instead-of-generic-helpers))_
+- It has no dependencies: it produces its own HTML, URLs, pluralization and interpolation with its own specialized and fast code _(see [why...](https://ddnexus.github.io/pagy/index#specialized-code-instead-of-generic-helpers))_
 - 100% of its methods are public API, accessible and overridable **right where you use them** (no need of monkey-patching)
 - 100% test coverage for core code and extras

 ### Totally Agnostic

-- It doesn't need to know anything about your models, ORM or storage, so it doesn't add any code to them _(see [why...](https://ddnexus.github.io/pagy/index#stay-away-from-the-models))_
+- The `Pagy` class doesn't need to know anything about your models, ORM or storage, so it doesn't add any code to them _(see [why...](https://ddnexus.github.io/pagy/index#stay-away-from-the-models))_
 - It works with all kinds of collections, even pre-paginated, records, Arrays, JSON data... and just whatever you can count _(see [how...](https://ddnexus.github.io/pagy/how-to#paginate-any-collection))_
-- It works with all Rack frameworks (Rails, Sinatra, Padrino, ecc.) out of the box _(see [more...](https://ddnexus.github.io/pagy/how-to#environment-assumptions))_
+- Pagy works with all Rack frameworks (Rails, Sinatra, Padrino, ecc.) out of the box _(see [more...](https://ddnexus.github.io/pagy/how-to#environment-assumptions))_
-- It works with any possible non-Rack environment by just overriding one or two two-lines methods _(see [more...](https://ddnexus.github.io/pagy/how-to#environment-assumptions))_
+- It works also with any possible non-Rack environment by just overriding one or two two-lines methods _(see [more...](https://ddnexus.github.io/pagy/how-to#environment-assumptions))_

 ### Unlike the other gems

+- Pagy is very modular and does not load nor execute unnecessary code in your app _(see [why...](https://ddnexus.github.io/pagy/how-to#global-configuration))_
 - It works with collections/scopes that already used `limit` and `offset` _(see [how...](https://ddnexus.github.io/pagy/how-to#paginate-a-pre-offsetted-and-pre-limited-collection))_
 - It works with helpers or templates _(see [more...](https://ddnexus.github.io/pagy/how-to#using-templates))_
 - It raises real `Pagy::OutOfRangeError` exceptions that you can rescue from _(see [how...](https://ddnexus.github.io/pagy/how-to#handling-pagyoutofrangeerror-exception))_ or use the [out_of_range extra](http://ddnexus.github.io/pagy/extras/out_of_range) for a few ready to use common behaviors